MeiFeiChen/MeiFeiChen/README.md

 ### Hi there 👋
-A self-taught coder turned passionate Back-End Engineer, I excel in Python and Node.js.
+I'm a self-taught coder turned passionate Back-End Engineer, and I excel in Python and Node.js.
 My journey from hobbyist coding to professional development showcases my dedication to learning and mastery in building scalable back-end solutions.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=MeiFeiChen&layout=compact)
 <!--